Efficient Urdu Caption Generation using Attention based LSTM: Proposed Solution

 \subsection{Dataset Generation}

-We use the Flickr8k dataset to build a dataset.
-There are two possible approaches: $(i)$ translating using the free APIs provided by service provides as Google \footnote{https://translate.google.com/} and Microsoft \footnote{https://www.microsoft.com/en-us/translator/business/translator-api/} $(ii)$ captioning the images by hand from scratch.
-The first technique doesn't provide with good translations due to less available data.
-So, we had to use the second one, i.e., translating from scratch.

-Following practices were used in the generation of the dataset: \begin{enumerate} \item The captions were divided in the people of the group, i.e., all the captions were not translated by the same person. \item All the captions of a certain image were not translated at the same time. \item In case of a discrepancy of English translations from the images, the Urdu captions were written from zero on the base of the image. \item After successfully translating the captions by a person, they were reviewed by other people of the group. \end{enumerate}
+We use the Flickr8k dataset to build our dataset.
+Following practices were followed in the creation of the dataset: \begin{itemize} \item The captions were divided in the people of the group, i.e., all the captions were not translated by the same person. \item All the captions of a certain image were not translated at the same time. \item In case of a discrepancy of English translations from the images, the Urdu captions were written from scratch on the base of the image. \item After successfully translating the captions by a person, they were reviewed by other people of the group. \end{itemize}

-Google input tool \footnote{https://www.google.com/inputtools/try/} was used in order to write the translations.
-It enables us to write Urdu using Roman font and then transcribes them into Nastalique.

 This data was then preprocessed in order to be used as input to the DL model.
-This preprocessing involved removing the punctuation and tokenizing the dataset.
-Tokenizing was performed on the base of spaces present in a sentence.
-As we know, that Urdu doesn't have spaces among the words, so this had to be taken into consideration while translating.
-Spaces were added at the ending of each word.
+This preprocessing involved: (i) removing the punctuation, and (ii) tokenizing the dataset.
 Tokenizing with no spaces present among the words is a difficult task in Urdu, as there are two types of: $(i)$ non-joiners and $(ii)$ joiners.
 The later change their shape depending on the part of the word they exist in.
 The former retain their shape despite of which part of the word they are present in.
 Even with joiners we can not be sure that the word is ending as they can also exist in the center of the word.
-There are several theorems available for tokenizing but none provides any code that might be useful in our problem.
-We are currently working on this.
+There are several theorems available for tokenizing different languages but none provides any code that might be useful in our problem of Urdu tokenization.
+So, adding spaces between the words was kept in consideration while writing the captions.
+These tokens were then further processed and $<start>$ \& $<end>$ were added to each of the sentence.